Transformers: Revenge of the Fallen: Filming

+Principal photography lasted from roughly June to November 2008.
 Inspired by its use in Christopher Nolan's The Dark Knight, three action sequences in Revenge of the Fallen were shot using IMAX cameras.
-Although screenwriter Roberto Orci suggested that the IMAX footage would be 3D, Bay later said he found 3D too "gimmicky".
+Although screenwriter Roberto Orci suggested that the IMAX footage would be 3-D, Bay later said he found 3D too "gimmicky".
 Bay added that shooting in IMAX was easier than using IMAX stereoscopic 3-D cameras.

 The majority of interior scenes for the film were shot in the former Hughes Aircraft soundstages at Playa Vista.
 From June 2–4, the production filmed an action sequence at the Bethlehem Steel site in Bethlehem, Pennsylvania, which was used to represent a portion of Shanghai.
 Afterwards, they shot at the Steven F. Udvar-Hazy Center.

-The crew moved to Philadelphia on June 9, where they shot at a defunct PECO Richmond power station, the University of Pennsylvania, Drexel University, the Eastern State Penitentiary, Laurel Hill Cemetery, Philadelphia City Hall, Rittenhouse Square, historic Chancellor Street (which represents a street near Place de la Concorde in Paris), and Wanamaker's.
+The crew moved to Philadelphia on June 9, where they shot at a defunct PECO Richmond power station, the University of Pennsylvania, Drexel University, the Eastern State Penitentiary, Laurel Hill Cemetery, Philadelphia City Hall, Rittenhouse Square, Wanamaker's, and historic Chancellor Street, which represents a street near Place de la Concorde in Paris.

 The production moved to Princeton University on June 22.
 Filming there angered some students at the University of Pennsylvania, believing Bay had chosen to reshoot scenes at Princeton and script Princeton's name in the film.
 One shot that was filmed in the University of Pennsylvania was the party scene, filmed at what students call "The Castle".
-"The Castle" is home to the prestigious Psi Upsilon Fraternity.
+"The Castle" is home to the Psi Upsilon fraternity.
 However, neither the University of Pennsylvania nor Princeton gave Bay permission to be named in the film because of a scene that both institutions felt "did not represent the school" in which Sam's mother ingests marijuana-laced brownies.